-We claim that in fact without loss of generality only the base points with $B(x_0, s_2)$ containing neck regions possibly with surgery caps are the only ones one needs to consider.
+We claim that in fact without loss of generality only the base points with $B(x_0, s_2)$ containing neck regions possibly with fresh surgery caps are the only ones one needs to consider.
 Suppose that the ancient flow one finds does lay in the region connecting $H_{th}$ to a point where $H = H_{trig}$.
-Well it must not lay in the low curvature region, since $H_{can}(\epsilon_0) > H_{th}$, so we see it must be discarded after all the surgeries at the surgery time (we are considering them one at a time) are complete.
+Well it must not lay in the low curvature region, since without loss of generality $\overline{H} > H_{th}$, so we see it must be discarded after all the surgeries at the surgery time (we are considering them one at a time) are complete.

-For example, in the diagram above (although in practice the circle might be quite a bit bigger relative to the scale of surgery), the circled tip of a high curature region is essentially modeled on a self translator and is not a neck point, but these are in the region of $M^\#$ that will be thrown away under surgery by the time is allowed to continue again.
-Note that the choice of $c$ only relies $\alpha, \Pi,$ and $\gamma$ (initial curvature bound on the surface when start MCF with surgery), since we use the canonical neighborhood theorem, and that $H_{can}(\epsilon_1) < H_{th} < \frac{1}{2}H_{can}(\epsilon_0)$.
-Namely, we may take $H_{neck}$ freely in the next part of the argument. $ $
+For example, in the diagram above (although in practice the circle might be quite a bit bigger relative to the scale of surgery), the circled tip of a high curature region is essentially modeled on a self translator and is not a neck point, but these are in the region of $M_T^\#$ that will be thrown away under surgery by the time the flow is allowed to continue again. $ $